mkurach/DeltaResonances2.0/README.md

 - input: histograms in *outputMt*
 - output: root files and png in *outputMt*

-**compMFitNew**
+**compMFitNewData**
-- perform fit for mass for Manley and Monitz parametrisation
+- perform fit for mass for Manley and Monitz parametrisation for experimental data
-- input:  root files from *outputBasic*
+- input:  root files from *figures_with_data*
-- output: root files in *outputM*
+- output: root files in *outputMNewData*